Apps That Help Fight Food Waste

 That way, food waste is “fed” to bacteria that process it and release Methane (CH4) gas, which is collected and makes an excellent biofuel.
 The remaining slurry is high in Nitrogen and works very well as a biofertiliser.

-All in all, we can help reduce the impact food waste has on the environment, whether it is collected by local authorities from households or commercial food waste.
+All in all, we can help reduce the impact food waste has on the environment, whether it is collected by public sector waste management authorities from households or commercial food waste.

 Food Waste Management